Creating Belonging

 About Dean G. Blevins

 Dr. Dean G. Blevins currently serves as Professor of Practical Theology and Christian Discipleship at Nazarene Theological Seminary as well as Director of Nurturing Care with Children through Worship and Prayer.
-An ordained elder, Dean has ministered in diverse settings and currently also serves at the USA Regional Education Coordinator for the Church of the Nazarene.
-A prolific author, Dr. Blevins recently co-wrote the textbook Discovering Discipleship and edits Didache: Faithful Teaching, a journal for Wesleyan Education.
+An ordained elder, Dean has ministered in diverse settings and served as the USA Regional Education Coordinator for the Church of the Nazarene.
+A prolific author, Dr. Blevins co-wrote Discovering Discipleship and authored The Disciples: A BIble Study.
+Dr. Blevins also served 25 years as editor of the online academic journal Didache: Faithful Teaching.

 This entry was posted in Autism, Children, disability, Nurturing Care and tagged , , , , , , .
 Bookmark the permalink.